snipem/gameprices/README.md

 	  --price PRICE    desired price of game
 	  --search SEARCH  Name of item to search for

+### Retrieving UTF-8 encoded output on terminals
+You may have to tell Python that your terminal is capable of dealing with UTF-8 outputs.
+Some PSN items are annoted with trademark, copyright or foreign language specific symbols.
+To do so set `export PYTHONIOENCODING=utf-8` in your terminal window.

 Example
 -------
 You may run this script with the following command lines: